 I got laid off from my job.
-I was at a job for a year and one day, and on that one day, after my year anniversary, they called me in and said that the department that I organized and built, they were gonna give it to another company, so they didn’t need my department anymore.
-So the people that I hired and stuff, they let them go, and let me go.
-So I had…nothing to do.
-I didn’t want to go back to the university, ‘cause the economy at that time was bad.
-I just…thought about what I could do.
+I was at a job for a year and one day.
+And on that one day, after my year anniversary, they called me in and said that the department that I organized and built, they were going to give it to another company.
+So, they didn’t need my department anymore.
+The people that I hired and stuff, they let them go and let me go, so I had nothing to do.
+I didn’t want to go back to the university because the economy at that time was bad.
+I just thought about what I could do.

 Well, while I was in school, my unemployment almost ended.
-I wasn’t gonna have any means for school.
-By Phase 2, I was about to withdraw because I didn’t have any way to continue without not working.
-This was the only option, because I had two little girls to support in the house and everything, and unemployment was sort of taking care of that, and if it wasn’t gonna happen after Phase 2, then I was gonna have to quit.
-Also, my father died about a month into school, and that was a really hard…kinda transition for me, just because I grew up really, really close to my family.
-I took a week to go and do all the funeral stuff and everything, but coming back, it was hard.
+I wasn’t going to have any means for school.
+By Phase 2, I was about to withdraw because I didn’t have any way to continue without working.
+This was the only option because I had two little girls to support, a house, and everything else.
+And unemployment was sort of taking care of that.
+And if it wasn’t going to happen after Phase 2, then I was going to have to quit.
+Also, my father died about a month into school.
+And that was a really hard transition for me just because I grew up really, really close to my family.
+I took a week to go and do all the funeral preparations and everything.
+But coming back, it was hard.

-To not give up.
-Just because…your kids are looking up to you, whether you…believe it or not.
+To not give up just because your kids are looking up to you, whether you believe it or not.
 You’re really their role model from the get-go.
 For instance, for me, my dad worked for a company for over 40 years.
-Day in and day out, from 8 to 5, he was there, for 40 years.
-You know, nonstop.
-He finally retired when I graduated high school because he knew that I was already taken care of up to that point, and that’s when he finally said, “You know, I’m gonna go ahead and, you know, relax a little bit.”
+Day in and day out, from eight to five, he was there 40 years nonstop.
+He finally retired when I graduated high school because he knew that I was already taken care of up to that point.
+And that’s when he finally said, “I’m going to go ahead and relax a little bit.”
 And I saw that drive in him.
 I saw that motivation in him.
-I want to present that to my daughters, and that motivation.
+I want to present that to my daughters and that motivation.